 I have a question relating to RVing.
 As an over-the-road trucker, it was a challenge to find a safe place to park and sleep.
 Some parts of the country were easier than others.
 How do you guys choose places when you can’t find anything on the internet and Wal-Mart won’t let you park overnight?

 The truth is – during our first year of travel we never struggled to find free camping.
-But, we do have a lot of tools and do hours of front-end research.
+But, we do have a lot of tools, do hours of front-end research and love being able to create our own energy with solar and generator power!

 Here’s How We Do It: